Particular/docs.particular.net/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md

 By default, a round-robin distribution strategy is used to distribute messages between the available endpoint instances.

-## Mapping file
+## Instance mapping file

 The routing file is a simple XML file that has to be located either on a local hard drive or a network drive.
 When using MSMQ as the transport, NServiceBus will automatically look for an `instance-mapping.xml` file in `AppDomain.BaseDirectoy`.

 The mapping file is processed before the endpoint starts up and then re-processed at regular intervals so the changes in the document are reflected in the behavior of NServiceBus automatically.
-If the document is not present in its configured location when endpoint starts up, NServiceBus will refuse to run.
-If it is deleted when the endpoint is already running, it will continue to run normally (with the last successfully read routes).
+If the document is not present in its configured location when endpoint starts up, NServiceBus will not search again for the file at runtime.
+If it is deleted when the endpoint is already running, it will continue to run normally with the last successfully read routes.

 There are many different options to consider when deploying routing configuration.